sandeep-majumdar/azureBilling/README.md

 The code makes use of the public Azure Pricing API to get a useful Unit Of Measure

+The first time you invoke azureBilling product it will scrape the API and write a file called azureBilling.csv (see config.json)

 For the docs, see https://docs.microsoft.com/en-us/rest/api/cost-management/retail-prices/azure-retail-prices

+### Example api return value

 ```json
 {